 Revision rhinoplasty, also known as secondary rhinoplasty, is a complicated procedure that is most successfully performed by a rhinoplasty specialist to reshape or re-size the nose after an initial procedure.

-Dr. Bershof is known for his rhinoplasty skills, an operation considered to be the most difficult of all the cosmetic surgeries.
+Practicing out of Denver, Co Dr. Bershof is known for his rhinoplasty skills, an operation considered to be the most difficult of all the cosmetic surgeries.
 Many plastic surgeons simply do not even perform rhinoplasties.
 Dr. Bershof often has patients referred to him who have had unsatisfactory results elsewhere, including referrals from other plastic surgeons.

 Some of the problems patients complain of after their initial rhinoplasty procedure include:

 - Creases around the nostrils

 These problems can range from minor imperfections to severe deformities.
 Dr. Bershof strives to help patients achieve the highest level of satisfaction from their rhinoplasty and will do his best to produce the results that the patient desires.
 As difficult as primary rhinoplasties are, secondary or revision rhinoplasties are that much more difficult.
 It is important to select an experienced rhinoplasty surgeon, such as Dr. Bershof.

 Candidates for Revision Rhinoplasty